turingschool-examples/challenges/form_route_helpers_rails.markdown

 ### Form Helpers

 * Open `app/views/articles/new.html.erb` and look at the uncommented form helper.
-* Navigate to `localhost:3000/articles/new` and use inspector to take a look at the code for the form.
+* Navigate to `localhost:3000/articles/new` and use inspect code for the form (for example in Chrome: right-click on the form and choose "inspect element").
-* What does `form_for(@article)`... do?
+* What does `form_for(@article)...` do?
 What HTML does it generate?
+Does this look familiar or foreign?
+What could would you have written to create the same thing in Sinatra?
-* When you click submit on the form, an error should be raised and you should be able to see the params that are coming in.
+* When you click submit on the form, an error should be raised.
+That error will show you the params that are coming in.
 This is on purpose.
 How are the params nested?
-How can you access just the article params?
+How would you access *just* the article params?
 * Go back to `app/views/articles/new.html.erb`.
 Comment out the first form and uncomment the second form.
 Repeat the steps above.
 How is `form_tag` different from `form_for`?
 What is different about the HTML that is generated?
+Are the params nested?
+What implications might this have for using the params to create a new article?
+* Do you prefer `form_for(@article)...` or `form_tag articles_path` for creating a new article?
+Why?

 Want to read more about form helpers in Rails?
 Check out the [docs](http://guides.rubyonrails.org/form_helpers.html).